Q. What happens if I lose both door keys?

 Q. How do I turn on the heating?

 A. There are storage heaters in the double bedroom, hall, kitchen, lounge and sunroom.
 For Autumn/Winter some storage heaters will be on when you arrive, by pressing the switch on the wall adjacent to each heater.
 For Spring/Summer the wooden house retains heat from the sun, however where a top up heat is required, please use the convection switch located on each heater.
 Note please do not alter the setting of the controls for input/output heat of each storage heater and always turn any convection heaters of after use.
 For additional heating in the smaller bedrooms please turn on the fan heaters.
 Smoke detectors are located in each room for safety.
 There is also a log burning stove in the lounge which is an atmospheric additional heating source usually for the evenings or colder days as the lounge storage heater is normally switched off.
-Logs are stored in the green box adjacent to the front door.
+Logs are stored in the wooden box adjacent to the front door.

 Q. How do I dispose of refuge?